-Kelli Chandler, regional director of the Southeast Louisiana Flood Protection Authority, which operates the system, said that the “levee system and the flood system today is much, much better and much, much stronger than it was in Katrina,” adding that “we don’t anticipate a breach.”
+Kelli Chandler, regional director of the Southeast Louisiana Flood Protection Authority, the institute that oversees the system, said in a report by Reuters that the “levee system and the flood system today is much, much better and much, much stronger than it was in Katrina,” adding that “we don’t anticipate a breach.”

 Bel Edwards echoed this message during his August 29 briefing.
 Describing the flood protection system as “built for this moment”, the governor stated that “all the models that we’ve seen from the Army Corps of Engineers and from our own CPRA (Coastal Protection and Restoration Authority) show that hurricane storm damage risk reduction system will hold and perform as intended.”